 Nursing is a career that requires sound theoretical knowledge of human anatomy, physiology, and other related sciences and their practical application to human health and wellbeing.
-As a result, the training of nursing professionals must necessarily involve practical and systemic exposure to healthcare service delivery.
+As a result, the training of nursing professionals must necessarily involve practical and systemic exposure to healthcare service delivery, in conjunct with quality courses like from https://

 Clinical placements are an opportunity for student nurses to practice what they have learned so far under the supervision of a more experienced nursing educator.
 It allows the student nurse to learn in a fast-paced environment, interpret complex care concepts, and prepare for a full career in nursing.